simplesamlphp/simplesamlphp/modules/core/docs/authproc_cardinality.md

 This filter should contain a set of attribute name => rule pairs describing the multiplicity rules for an attribute.

-The special parameter `ignoreEntities` can be used to give an array of entity IDs that should be ignored for testing, etc purposes.
+The special parameter `%ignoreEntities` can be used to give an array of entity IDs that should be ignored for testing, etc purposes.

 Specifying Rules
 ----------------